 Until a few weeks ago I ate rolled oats (aka porridge) a few times a week for breakfast.
 I stirred in some cinnamon and dried cranberries before microwaving them for one minute.

-Bread, rice, potatoes, pasta and other starchy foods (rolled oats)
+Potatoes, bread, rice, pasta and other starchy carbohydrates: rolled oats

-… though I was always surprised how quickly I felt hungry after eating this meal.
+… though I was always surprised how quickly I felt hungry after this meal.

-Last month I went to Shoppers.
-I was making sure I spent enough to get the points offer; I take the Optimum Program seriously 🙂 Steel cut oats were on sale, so I threw two containers into my cart and headed home.
+Last month I went to the grocery store.
+I was making sure I spent enough to get the offer; I take loyalty points seriously 🙂 Steel cut oats were on sale, so I threw them into my basket and headed home.

-A couple days later I went into the kitchen, ready to make a quick breakfast.
-But when I read the instructions I was surprised to see that steel cut oats need twenty minutes to cook!
-That was the start of me understanding how rolled oats compare to steel cut oats.
+A couple days later I got ready to make a quick breakfast.
+But when I read the instructions I was surprised to see that steel cut oats take twenty minutes to cook!
+That was the start of me understanding how rolled oats are different.

+Both types of oats are full of roughage.
 The main difference is that rolled oats are more processed than steel cut oats.
-Rolled oats (similar to quick oats or instant oats) are precooked, dried and then rolled.
-This process removes the roughage.
+Rolled oats are precooked, dried and then rolled—just like quick oats (aka instant oats).

 Roughage is a fibrous material found in food that’s indigestible.
-Fiber aids the passage of food and waste products through your body.
+Fiber aids the passage of food and waste products through and out of your body.

 Processed foods cook faster, you digest them faster and you feel hungrier faster.
 Then you can either eat more food or be preoccupied by hunger pains.
 Each decision we make triggers a positive or negative series of events.

 Another option that’s closer to its natural state is steel cut oats.
 The grain kernel is simply cut into 2 or 3 pieces by a thick metal blade so that water can penetrate the smaller pieces more easily when they’re cooked.